If you want a gorgeous, laid back, productive chicken for your backyard flock, the Barnevelder may be just what you need.

 Eggs are far and above the most common reason anyone keeps a backyard flock.

 Barnevelders keep up with a good production schedule.
-Like all chickens, how long they will lay really depends on their quality of life.
+Like any breed, how long chickens lay eggs really depends on their quality of life.
 Most chickens will lay at their high production rate for the first two years of laying.
 After that, they will slowly decline until they have no more eggs left to lay.

 These hens, in particular, are good layers.
 You can expect to get anywhere between 175 and 200 eggs per year from them.
 That will amount to around 3 or 4 a week per chicken.
 That means 3 or 4 chickens is about the equivalent of a dozen plus eggs a week.
 Plenty for a family!